Badgerati/Pode/docs/Tutorials/Configuration.md

 ## Usage

 The configuration file is automatically loaded when you start your server.
-Pode will look at the root of your server for a `pode.json` file, and if found it will be loaded internally.
+Pode will look in the root directory of your server for a `pode.json` file, and if found it will be loaded internally.

 Within your scripts you can use the [`Get-PodeConfiguration`](../../Functions/Helpers/Get-PodeConfiguration) function, which will return the contents of the file.